TechnologyRediscovery/codenforce/docs/code/codebooks.md

 ![screenshot](img/addelements.png)

-5. Log out of the CodeNforce system to activate these changes.
+5. Please log out of the CodeNforce system to activate these changes.